PEMapModder/PocketMine-Plugins/CONTRIBUTING.md

 - Please put only one feature per pull request.

 ###Syntax
-- Indents must be 4 spaces.
+- Indents must be exactly 4 spaces.